ZakBrinlee/AWS-Cert-Learning/Cloud Practioner/cloud-practioner-essentials/README.md

   - Increase the amount of instances being used

 #### Directing Traffic w Elastic Load Balancing
-- Acts as a host at a resturant to direct customers to the right server
+- Acts as a host at a restaurant to direct customers to the right server
 - Load Balancer: distributes incoming application traffic across multiple targets, such as EC2 instances, in multiple availability zones
 - Elastic Load Balancing
   - regional construct (runs at region level)